This page aims to provide you with information to help you prepare for your Day surgery procedure.

 • Do not eat any solid or liquid food or drinks containing milk after midnight 00:00 on the day of surgery.
 You can drink only water or clear fluids (but not fizzy drinks or drinks containing milk) up until 06:00 on the day of surgery.

-If you were given any instructions from pre-assessment as regards any medicines, please follow this advice.
+NOTE: If you were given any instructions from pre-assessment as regards any medicines, please follow this advice.
+You will be given further instruction on arrival to the Day Surgery Unit.

 You will be contacted by the pre-operative assessment team ahead of your admission date to ensure that you are medically fit for your procedure or operation.
 The date for your surgery / procedure is provisional pending the outcome of your pre-operative assessment.